thijsputman/dotfiles/install/README.md

 configuration file symlinks, and make some further [configuration changes](#configuration-changes).

-`📄 install.sh` Runs all executable files in [`📂 install/parts.d`](./parts.d/).
+`📄 install.sh` Runs all executable files in [`📂 parts.d`](./parts.d/).
+To
-To enable/disable parts of the installation, simply `chmod +x/-x` the scripts in question prior to running the installer.
+enable/disable parts of the installation, simply `chmod +x/-x` the scripts in question prior to running the installer.

+It is possible to run a _single_ part by using `install.sh <part>` (e.g.
+`install.sh 20-home` would execute [`📄 parts.d/20-home`](./parts.d/20-home)).
+This is the preferred way of running single parts on-demand – most of them depend on variables set by `install.sh` and thus cannot be run directly.

-The scripts in `📂 install/parts.d` are idempotent.
+The scripts in `📂 parts.d` are idempotent.
 They can be run multiple times on an already "installed" system without nasty side-effects.

 During installation, `📄 ~/.env` is created from
 [a defaults file](./../.env.default) which lists all possible environment